snkennedy21/typescritp-auth/README.md

 # Environment Variable Setup

+Environment variables are used to manage configuration options and settings in an application's runtime environment without hard-coding them into the source code.
+This makes the application more secure and adaptable to different environments.

+### Important!
+All of these `.env` files are just examples to get you started.
+You should <strong>NEVER</strong> use these .env files for your final project.
+You should modify all these environment variables and <strong>NEVER</strong> check them into GitHub

 ### 1. Setting Up Prisma
 - This `.env` file is used by Prisma to connect to the database
 - Put this file here `typescript-auth/backend/prisma/.env`